BruneauLab-GladstoneInstitutes/scRNAseq-tools/README.md

 # Environment Setup
 # Scripts
 ## converter.py
 Cross compatible single cell object converter for Seurat version 3.1.2, Scanpy version 1.4.4, and SingleCellExperiment (sce) version 1.8.0.
-The first and second arguments are the absolute paths for the input and desired output file type.
+The first and second arguments must be the absolute paths for the input and desired output file type.

 #### Seurat to Scanpy
 ```